Join the Largest Ostomy Community

 What's the point in even trying anymore to find somebody???

-If you believe what you just said, you will create a self-fulfilling prophesy.
+If you believe what you just said, you will create a self-fulfilling prophecy.
 Here's another option: believe that the right man will accept your situation.
 A negative attitude will telegraph an unfortunate message to the world that you're "damaged goods."
 How you feel about yourself affects how others will feel toward you.
 Time for some self-esteem.
 Go for it.

 You're feelings are entirely justified and will come and go.
 If it gets too hard, please seek help.
 I have been treated for depression and it has helped me enormously.
 The fact is life is full of creepy people but also wonderful, supportive and joyous ones and it is to those whom you must turn.
 Create a network of love.